 This screen displays all of the details on your current connection.
 If you want, you can save them as a profile.

 All in all, this ProtonVPN iOS client is straightforward and intuitive.
 We did, however, experience some connection drops after our iOS device went into sleep mode, for instance.
-However, if you keep the kill switch on, there should be no leaks whatsoever.
+However, if you keep the Always-on VPN feature on, there should be no leaks whatsoever.

 ProtonVPN iOS menu options